dzungdoan6/G2D/README.md

 License
 ============

-Our tool and data that we provide is for research and education purpose, any commercial use is strictly prohibited.
+Our tool and data are only for research and education purposes, any commercial uses are strictly prohibited.

 As a courtesy towards Take-Two Interactive and Rockstar Games, please purchase Grand Theft Auto V if you use data and the tool.